 What do I do once I've received RAP?

 Once you've been given RAP, go to the first attraction you'd like to experience.
 Depending on if the wait time is more or less than 15 minutes, you'll either be given a return time or be directed to the alternate entrance to ride.
-Your pass covers yourself, your disabled family member and the other members of your party.
+Only the guests listed on your RAP sheet (the guest utilizing RAP and a maximum of five additional guests) will be able to board the ride.
+Also note that the guest with the disability must ride in order for their party to use RAP.

 If you have to return at a designated time, you can go experience other attractions, grab a snack, rest, etc., then return at the time and show the pass to the employee.